-Residential homeowners and commercial business owners in all of Nevada and the Bullhead City, AZ and its surrounding areas are encouraged to consult ServiceMaster EMT for the most dependable water damage restoration services.
+Residential homeowners and commercial business owners in all of Nevada and South California are encouraged to consult ServiceMaster EMT for the most dependable water damage restoration services.

 Water damage spreads quickly, so call our professional crews at 800-376-6678 for an immediate response.